allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Enters the certificate Thumbprint in the Continuation Training > ARMS tab > Settings page.
 The Thumbprint has to be entered only once for the database.
 The Thumbprint is then visible to, and used by, every squadron in the database.

-!!! caution This value is used by al squadrons in the database.
-Changes should be made with care as they affect al units in the database.
+!!! caution This value is used by all squadrons in the database.
+Changes should be made with care as they affect all units in the database.

 Setup the import from ARMS to PEX